simbo1905/thinbus-srp-js/README.md

 ```

 Note that if you build on jdk17 the junit-js tests which test the javascript cryptography take a long while to run.
 It is highly recommended that you build with JDK1.8 or higher as the Javascript testing is 10x faster than JDK1.7 due to the new Nashorn EMCAScript engine in Java1.8.

-## Recommendations

-* Make the salt column in the database 'not null' and add a uniqueness constraint.
-* Use Thinbus SRP over HTTPS.
-HTTPS may be compromised due to things like [bad certs in the wild](http://nakedsecurity.sophos.com/2013/12/09/serious-security-google-finds-fake-but-trusted-ssl-certificates-for-its-domains-made-in-france/).
-HTTPS may be compromised by bugs or misconfigurations such as [Heartbleed](http://en.wikipedia.org/wiki/Heartbleed).
-HTTPS alone cannot protected against leaking passwords into error messages on your webserver or database server logs.
-SRP over HTTPS is better than either used alone.
-* Create a custom large safe prime number `N` of greater than 1024 bits. **Tip**: This requires some testing on the browsers and hardware you are targeting to check that the math runs fast enough for a good user experience.
-* Use symmetric encryption with a key only visible at the webserver to encypt the verifier `v` value in the database.
-This protects against off site database backups being exposed allowing for dictionary attacks against `v`.

-## License

-GNU GENERAL PUBLIC LICENSE Version 2, June 1991

 End.